 Let us learn about different methods of buying and selling of shares in stock market for beginners learning series.

-Following are the two methods of buying and selling of shares in Indian share market.
+Following are the three methods of buying and selling of shares in Indian share market.

 1. Market Order

 When you put buy or sell price of a stock at market rate